- March 25, 2019

 If you visit a car dealership in California or another state, you might wonder who regulates car dealers.
 In California, you will see white stickers on the window of every car for sale.
 State and federal regulations for car dealers stipulate that on the sticker there must be information about the suggested retail price, information about the warranty, optional equipment, miles per gallon, crash safety ratings and much more.
 Car dealership regulations require this information to be displayed so that the buyer can make a better decision about their purchase.
+If ever involved in an accident after your purchase, consulting a car accident lawyer can be beneficial.

-There are federal laws that regulate car dealers in California and across the U.S. One of the federal rules is Title 15 of the U.S. Code that states that each vehicle must have the above information displayed.
+There are federal laws that regulate car dealers in California and across the U.S. regulate car dealers.
+One of the federal rules is Title 15 of the U.S. Code that states that each vehicle must have the above information displayed.
 If a dealer removes that information before the car is sold, there can be fines and even prison time.

 That is not the only regulation that applies to car dealers.
 Each state also has a lemon law that allows the consumer to get a refund or vehicle exchange if the new or used car under warranty cannot be repaired properly after several attempts.
 California has a tough lemon law that requires car dealers to make every effort to repair defective cars under the original manufacturer’s warranty.
+If you’re facing such issues, consulting a trusted lemon law lawyer can be invaluable.

 Some of the other state entities that regulate car dealers are: